Aravindan22/Menem-API-AI/readme.md

 ## Documentation

-To see the API docs, you can run the application and visiti /docs path
+To see the API docs, you can run the application and visit /docs path